Large independent sets in recursive Markov random graphs: Greedy algorithm

 \section{Greedy algorithm}

 Now we analyse the performance of a greedy algorithm for approximating (lower bounding) $\alpha(\G)$.
-This algorithm was introduced near the statement of \mythref{greedy} in \textsection\ref{sec:results}.
 Our algorithm sorts vertices in the order $v_{1}$ to $v_{n}$, and starting with an empty set iteratively builds an independent set in $n$ iterations where at iteration $i$ the vertex $v_{i}$ is added to the independent set if this addition preserves the new set to also be independent.
 The definition of our random graph is such that one can intuitively see that the vertex degrees are in the descending order from $v_{1}$ to $v_{n}$ w.h.p.
 Hence, our simple greedy algorithm can be regarded as the opposite of what one would use as a greedy algorithm for approximating $\alpha(\G)$ wherein the vertices would be sorted in increasing order of their degrees ($v_{n}$ to $v_{1}$ for $\G$).
 Thus, lower bounding the performance of our algorithm tells us (intuitively speaking) the worst we can do in any greedy algorithm for approximating $\alpha(\G)$.

-We prove here the asymptotic lower bound guarantee that was stated earlier in \mythref{greedy}.
-Let $\alpha_{G}(\G)$ be the output of our greedy algorithm.
+We prove here the asymptotic lower bound guarantee that was stated earlier in \Cref{sec:results}.

-\begin{proof}[\textbf{Proof of \mythref{greedy}}] We adopt a similar strategy as \citet{grimmett1975colouring} for $G_{n,p}$.
+\begin{proof}[\textbf{Proof of \Cref{greedy}}] We adopt a similar strategy as \citet{grimmett1975colouring} for $G_{n,p}$.
 Let $\Stab$ be the independent set created during the iterations of the greedy algorithm.
 We analyze the number of iterations needed to increase the size of $\Stab$ by 1.
 Denote $R_{m+1}$ to be the number of iterations needed to add a new vertex into $\Stab$ since when $|\Stab|=m$.
 Observe that $R_{m+1}$ follows a geometric distribution whose parameter is $\P{v_i \text{ is disconneted from }\Stab}$.
 Suppose $\Stab = \{v_{j_1},\ldots, v_{j_m}\}$, then

 We need to estimate the probability of $v_i$ can be added into $\Stab$ i.e. $v_i$ is disconnected from $\Stab$.
-By \mythref{AddingNewVertex},
+By \Cref{AddingNewVertex},